matt-harvey/tabulo/README.md

 |       10 |   true   |
 ```

-TODO: Write rdocs, and link to them here "for more".

 ### Using a Table Enumerator

 Because it's an `Enumerable`, a `Tabulo::Table` can also give you an `Enumerator`,